rust-embedded/discovery/src/05-led-roulette/build-it.md

 # Build it

 The first step is to build our "binary" crate.
-Because the microcontroller has a different architecture than your laptop we'll have to cross compile.
+Because the microcontroller has a different architecture than your computer we'll have to cross compile.
 Cross compiling in Rust land is as simple as passing an extra `--target` flag to `rustc`or Cargo.
 The complicated part is figuring out the argument of that flag: the *name* of the target.